CSAllenISDClassroom/scheduling-app-model-your-mom/Functionality.md

 Retrieves a list of the courses in the selected course pool.
 It should be able to display nothing if nothing is there.
 Their should be no duplicates for 2 semester courses.
 They can be ordered based on priority.
 The selected course pool will be the courses that a user chooses to add from the available course pool.

 ### Design
-*GET Method
+* GET Method
-*No parameters necessary
+* No parameters necessary
-*the body would be the userID/email of the current student logged in -> {"email": "ben-dover@student.allenisd.org"}
+* The body would be the userID/email of the current student logged in -> {"email": "ben-dover@student.allenisd.org"}
-*the status code would be "200 OK"
+* The status code would be "200 OK"
-*there is no response necessary
+* There is no response necessary

 ### QA
 -The selected course pool should be readable by the computer and managed appropriately.
 You read a course pool only when you want to alter it or analyze the classes.